smmsadrnezh/ce_bomberman/README.md

 # CE-Bomberman

 ## Description
-bombreman is a maze-based game.
+Bombreman is a maze-based game.
 It should work with iOS, OS X, Linux.

 ## System requirements